TarynEwens/project0/README.md

 7. I later added a counter which adds 1 to each players 'win' variable, so that that multiple rounds can be tracked, as well as a log in feature so the players can choose their own name.

 ## To do:
-- I would like to restructure my logic in a way that doesn't require hard coding any wins, so that the game board can be made larger without making too many changes to the logic.
+[x] I would like to restructure my logic in a way that doesn't require hard coding any wins, so that the game board can be made larger without making too many changes to the logic.
-- I would also like to restructure my Javascript so that only the main.js deals with what's happening in the browser, but I don't quite understand how to make this work yet.
+[ ] I would also like to restructure my Javascript so that only the main.js deals with what's happening in the browser, but I don't quite understand how to make this work yet.
+[ ] Add functionality to the game so that the board can be expanded to another size

 ## License
 This project is licensed under the WTFPL license.